Security and Privacy Issues in Deep Learning

+A poisoning attack inserts a malicious example into the training set to interfere with the learning process or facilitate an attack during testing time by changing the decision boundary of the model, as displayed in Fig.~\ref{fig:poisoning_attack}.
+Several poisoning-attack methods applicable to ML techniques, such as SVM or least absolute shrinkage and selection operator (LASSO), can be described mathematically.
+However, neural networks are difficult to poison owing to their complexity.
+Nonetheless, the relatively small number of feasible attack methods can be categorized into three types, based on the attacker's goal: performance degradation attacks to compromise the learning process, targeted poisoning attacks to provoke target sample misclassification through feature collision, and backdoor attacks to create a backdoor to be exploited when the system is deployed.

-\textbf{Strong adversaries} refer to adversaries with powerful permissions that can manipulate the parameter values of the model with direct access to the model and training data, similar to a white-box attack, or poison the training data to spoil the learning.
-Their main purpose is to subvert the training process by injecting malicious samples, but the accessibility can be different.
-The authors of [54] presented two attack scenarios of strong adversaries, which are perfect-knowledge (PK) attacks and limited-knowledge (LK) attacks.
-As the terms suggest, a PK attack scenario is an unrealistic setting, and hence, it is only assumed for a worst-case evaluation of the attack.
-On the other hand, under LK attack scenarios, the typical knowledge that the attacker possesses, is described as $\theta = (\hat{\mathcal{D}},\mathcal{X}, \mathcal{M}, \hat{w})$, where $\mathcal{X}$ is the feature representation and $\mathcal{M}$ is the learning algorithm.
-The hat symbol denotes limited knowledge of a given component; $\hat{\mathcal{D}}$ is the surrogate data available to the attacker, and $\hat{w}$ is the learned parameter from $\hat{\mathcal{D}}$.
+\paragraph{\textbf{Performance degradation attack}} It aims to subvert the training process by injecting spurious samples generated from a bi-level optimization problem.
+Munoz et al.~\citep{munoz2017towards} described two performance degradation attack scenarios: perfect-knowledge (PK) and limited-knowledge (LK) attacks.
+The PK scenario is an unrealistic setting, and is useful only in a worst-case evaluation.
+In the LK scenario, the attacker typically possesses information, namely $\theta = (\hat{\mathcal{D}},\mathcal{X}, \mathcal{M}, \hat{w})$, where $\mathcal{X}$ is the feature representation, $\mathcal{M}$ is the learning algorithm, $\hat{\mathcal{D}}$ is the surrogate data, and $\hat{w}$ is the learned parameter from $\hat{\mathcal{D}}$, where the $\hat{}$ symbol indicates that the information is partial.
+The bi-level optimization for creating the poisoning samples can be represented as follows:

-where the surrogate data $\hat{\mathcal{D}}$ is divided into the training data $\hat{\mathcal{D}}_{tr}$ and validation data $\hat{\mathcal{D}}_{val}$. ${A}(\mathcal{D}'_c,\theta)$ is an objective function that evaluates the impact of the adversarial examples on the clean examples, and it can be defined in terms of a loss function and $J(\hat{\mathcal{D}}_{val}$, which measures the performance of the surrogated model using $\hat{\mathcal{D}_{val}}$.
-The optimization problem comprised of bilevel optimization and the influence of $\mathcal{D}_c$ is propagated using $\hat{w}$.
-The goal of the optimization is to ruin the system, and the label of the poison is generic.
-If a specific target is required, the Equation (10) is changed to
+where $\hat{\mathcal{D}}$ is divided into training data $\hat{\mathcal{D}}_{\mathrm{tr}}$ and validation data $\hat{\mathcal{D}}_{val}$.
+The objective function ${A}(\mathcal{D}'_c,\theta)$ evaluates the impact of the poisoning samples among the clean examples.
+This function can be considered a loss function, where $J(\hat{\mathcal{D}}_{\mathrm{val}})$ measures the performance of the surrogate model with $\hat{\mathcal{D}_{\mathrm{val}}}$.
+The influence of the poisoning sample $\mathcal{D}_c$ is propagated indirectly using $\hat{w}$ following which, the poisoning sample is optimized.
+The primary objective of the optimization is to find a poisoning sample that can degrade the performance of the target model.
+The poison is generic if the target label of the poison sample is arbitrary and not specific.
+If a specific target is required, Equation \ref{eq:poison-sa} can be replaced by